 Ethereum is a platform for decentralised applications, built on top of a blockchain mechanism, which can be used for public data storage and computation.
 It acts as an immutable public ledger, which provides strong cryptographic guarantees for data integrity.
 One definitive feature of the Ethereum platform is the ability to execute Turing-complete Smart Contracts.
 A Smart Contract is a program on the blockchain.
 We have been investigating the possibilities that the Ethereum blockchain infrastructure affords.

-Below you can see some screencasts of some of our recent experiments with Ethereum:
+Below you can see some screencasts of some of our other experiments with Ethereum:

 PhD Research Student

 The OpenBlockchain team have a wealth of knowledge and experience and a testbed architecture to support investigations in the use of blockchain in almost any scenario imaginable.
 We provide Research Consultancy Services that are tailored to your individual needs and can support anything from improving your understanding of the potential of blockchain, to in depth technical discussion and testing of scenarios at prototype stage.
 We are keen to build research relationships with commercial and academic partners and to identify sources of research funding that we can leverage to fund longer term relationships.
 We have already submitted a number of bids to research grant funds in the UK, working with commercial partners in domains including energy management, professional development, teaching and recruitment.